-The experience of the pandemic has changed our perception of the world.
+The experience of the pandemic changed our perception of the world.
 Thinking back to the weeks of the lockdown here in Rome, I remember in particular the transformation of the sound space.
-The city became silent and, in the silence, I suddenly began to hear other things: the croaking of hungry seagulls (which, as I read, eat the leftovers of the city's restaurants) and the roar of police helicopters on the rooftops.
+The city fell silent and, in the silence, I suddenly began to hear other things: the croaking of hungry seagulls (which, as I read, eat the leftovers of the city's restaurants) and the roar of police helicopters over the rooftops.

 The group exhibition Do you hear us? the Swiss Institute of Rome intends to trace these aspects.
 In doing so, the artistic works, some created specifically for the exhibition, others already in existence, explore a multi-layered theme.
 Artists and female artists investigate listening to migrant voices and memories and the meaning of music and singing in this context, they show us how silence can be a powerful and performative act of resistance, they invoke the roots of listening as an active political strategy of feminist movements of the sixties and seventies, or remind us how quickly we end up neglecting certain voices in the constant noise of social media.